How I engage.

 I offer packages and solutions.
 Packages are monthly recurring services designed to fit into a budget.
 Solutions are special products or services that fit specific needs.

-Type of Engagement: Fractional Only.
+Type of Engagement: Hourly

 What tools do I use?